develprr/metamatic-blog/_posts/2018-12-11-url-based-application-states-with-metamatic-connect-event.markdown

 export const CarModelStore = () => handleEvent(CONNECT_CAR_MODEL_ITEM, () => loadCarModelDetailsByUrl());
 {% endhighlight %}

-In the example above we define *CarModelStore()* function that actually makes the Metamatic state manager listen for *CONNECT/STORE_CAR_MODEL_ITEM* event.
+In the example above we define *CarModelStore()* function that actually makes Metamatic™ State Manager listen for *CONNECT/STORE_CAR_MODEL_ITEM* event.
 When such event occurs, car model details will be loaded based on the car model ID that is described in the URL path.

-When *CarDetails* component is connected to the Metamatic store with name *STORE_CAR_MODEL_ITEM*, a system event *CONNECT/STORE_CAR_MODEL_ITEM* is fired by the Metamatic framework.
+When *CarDetails* component is connected to Metamatic™ store with name *STORE_CAR_MODEL_ITEM*, a system event *CONNECT/STORE_CAR_MODEL_ITEM* is fired by Metamatic™ framework.
 An example implementation of the actual **loadCarModelDetailsByUrl** function could look like this:

 {% highlight javascript %}
 const extractCarModelIdFromUrl = () => {